 In the United States, seven out of every 10 deaths happen due to chronic disease.
-(1) One in two Americans is currently suffering from a chronic condition; one in four has several chronic illnesses.
+(1) Six in 10 Americans are currently suffering from a chronic condition; four in 10 have several chronic illnesses.
 (2)

 Unfortunately, the epidemic isn’t just limited to adults.
 One quarter of all American children have a chronic disease.
 (3) By 2030, the cost of treating obesity, diabetes, autoimmune disorders, cardiovascular disease, and other chronic illnesses is projected to reach $47 trillion.
 (4)